-Reviews improve the CTR of your snippet and help improve the rank of your page.
+Reviews improve the CTR of your snippet and help in improving the rank of your page.

-Not only Reviews, the number of fans and their involvement in the conversations that you create is the best way to create brand awareness and value your business.
+Not only reviews, the number of fans and their involvement in the conversations that you create is the best way to create brand awareness and increase the value of your business.

 It is important for new businesses to appear on the map as quickly as possible from their opening.
 The pizza restaurant mentioned above did a decent job of building their online presence by improving their visibility on Google.

 It’s clear that with the right moves and a bit of elbow oil, your online presence can be improved to get an immediate return to search results on Google Maps.
-And a greater visibility (Local SEO Audit) can help a new business in an attempt to establish itself.
+And a greater visibility (Local SEO Audit) can help a new business establish itself.

 If you need a more specific audit and an analysis of the status of your local business, feel free to fill this form.